aungpaing/hello-world/README.md

 # hello-world
-this is a sample program
+this is a sample program. language with C#.net